dektlong/apigrid-demo-old/README.md

 ### Changes in production
 - now the backend team will leverage the 'brownfield' APIs to add background check functionality on potential adopters
+- access the 'datacheck' API group and test adoption-history and background-check APIs
+- explain that now our backend team can know exactly how to use a verified working version of both APIs (no tickets to off platform teams)
 - In ```backend/routes/dekt4pets-backend-routes.yaml``` add
 ```
 - predicates: